mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

   function MyCustomField(props) {
     const fieldResponse = useDateField<Dayjs, false, typeof textFieldProps>({
       ...props,
-+     // If you only support one DOM structure, we advise you to hardcode it here to avoid unwanted switches in your application
++     // If you only support one DOM structure, we advise you to hardcode it
++     // here to avoid unwanted switches in your application.
 +     enableAccessibleFieldDOMStructure: false,
     });